bndnio/concurrency-mini-problems/README.md

 }
 ```

-It's more immediately clear what is happening with the
+It's clearer what is happening with the mutex version,
-mutex version since it's a common programming paradigm.
+in part because it's a common programming paradigm.
-Also, we know that mutexes can only be held by a single
+We know that mutexes can only be held by a single
-routine.
+routine, so it's obvious what is happening with
+`ls.mutex.Lock()` vs `<- ls.mutex`.
 The details surrounding how a channel has been set up
-isn't immediately clear, and so the developer working
+also isn't immediately clear, and so the developer
-must remember that while tracing code.
+working must remember that while tracing code.

 Winner: Mutex